Ramigiusz/Ramigiusz.github.io/_projects/SOC-Automation-Project.md

 layout: post
 title: "SOC Automation Project"
 date: 2024-10-18
-description: "This project demonstrates how to automate common SOC tasks using **Wazuh**, **Shuffle**, and **TheHive** to detect and respond to suspicious activities.
+description: "This project demonstrates how to automate common SOC tasks using Wazuh, Shuffle, and TheHive to detect and respond to suspicious activities.
 It includes workflows for incident detection, alert management, and enriching data through threat intelligence tools."
 categories: [kategoria1, kategoria2]
 ---